Meet Davis Tarwater: One of America's Most Elite Swimmers!

 What did you do differently that you think helped you qualify?

 I trained differently and I took the sport more seriously in all aspects: technique, details, nutrition, weight training, recovery, sleeping habits.
 I definitely recovered more aggressively instead of just eating whatever I wanted after practice.
 I went from being a bystander in 2008 to being a true professional when it came time for London.

 Recovery is definitely important.
 Share some of what you changed in your fitness routine.

-Well I was working out twice a day in the water, and on land every day.
-One of the biggest differences that I focused in on was my flexibility and core strength.
+Well, I was working out twice a day in the water, and on land every day.
+One of the biggest differences that I focused on was my flexibility and core strength.
 I started doing Pilates and an aggressive core circuit routine.
 I found that it translated into every aspect of being a successful elite athlete.
 It’s not just about speed and endurance in the water – you have to have a strong core & flexibility.

 Sounds like a well-rounded training.
 It seems like you’ve had some experience in stressful race-day situations.
 Any tips for managing race-day stress?

 What helped me the most was having a routine for race day so that I wasn’t thinking about what stuff was going to happen on that day.
 Having a well-rehearsed vision of what my day was going to look like.
 For example, visualizing myself going through warm-ups, being at the venue, seeing it in my mind.
 I think confronting the environment before you get there makes the stress of being in the environment easier to deal with.